2025 Florida State Seminoles women's soccer team

-The 2025 Florida State Seminoles women's soccer team represents Florida State University during the 2025 NCAA Division I women's soccer season.
-This marks the 31st season of the university fielding a women's soccer program, during all of which they have been members of the Atlantic Coast Conference.
-The Seminoles are led by fourth-year head coach Brian Pensky, and play their home games at Seminole Soccer Complex in Tallahassee, Florida.
+The 2025 Florida State Seminoles women's soccer team represented Florida State University during the 2025 NCAA Division I women's soccer season.
+This marked the 31st season of the university fielding a women's soccer program, during all of which they have been members of the Atlantic Coast Conference.
+The Seminoles were led by fourth-year head coach Brian Pensky, and played their home games at Seminole Soccer Complex in Tallahassee, Florida.